Paid Time Off – Hourly Employees

 Employee vacation schedules are subject to the department's work requirements and employees must have advance supervisory approval.
 Unused vacation may not be carried over from one fiscal year to the next.
 Pay in lieu of vacation is not allowed, except at termination of employment.
 If a paid holiday falls within a vacation period, that day is counted as a holiday rather than vacation.
 An employee should not take vacation time just prior to termination of employment.

 Please check your pay stub each pay period.
-If vacation days have been incorrectly recorded please notify your supervisor.
-Payroll/EIS must be notified within 30 days of the pay date in which the vacation days are incorrectly recorded to change the status.
+If vacation days have been incorrectly recorded, please notify your supervisor.
+Payroll must be notified within thirty (30) days of the pay date in which the vacation days are incorrectly recorded to change the status.

-When department operations or some other significant circumstance precludes an employee from using their vacation time during a particular year, a supervisor may request a carry over of up to 5 days into the following fiscal year.
-The 5 carry over days are additional vacation days on top of any other regular vacation days accrued by the employee.
-Requests should be made by the supervisor to the human resources consultant.
+When department operations or some other significant circumstance precludes an employee from using their vacation time during a particular year, a supervisor may request a carryover of up to five (5) days into the following fiscal year.
+The five (5) carryover days are additional vacation days on top of any other regular vacation days accrued by the employee.
+Requests should be made by the supervisor to the appropriate Human Resources Business Partner.
 Requests should not be based solely on the employee not wanting to lose unused hours.

 Vacation at Termination